robertZaufall/mindmanager_ai/readme.md

 Just select the topics for which you want to generate an image and choose the action "Generate Image" (macro on Windows or Automator Workflow on macOS) or call the Python script with parameter `image`.
 After a little while, the image will be opened and also stored in the `src/images` folder.
 Unfortunately, on macOS the image cannot automatically be inserted into the map or added to a topic due to insufficient library support.
 For Windows I have to look into this topic first.
-The results from the generation process are good with DALL-E-3 and sometimes not as good with Stable Diffusion.
+The results from the generation process are good with DALL-E 3 and sometimes not as good with Stable Diffusion.
 Prompt crafting/engineering is still in progress.
 For Stable Diffusion the filename is enriched with the generation **seed**.
 This seed is useful if you want to generate similar images (e.g. with different prompt.).
-DALL-E-3 does not support a seed value anymore (by the time of writing).
+DALL-E 3 does not support a seed value anymore (by the time of writing).

 ## LLM systems
 ### Azure OpenAI / OpenAI
 The solution ist best tested with `Azure OpenAI`.
-Results are perfect but slow for every use case.
-Execution time is far better with `OpenAI / GPT-4o`.
+Results are perfect for every use case.
+Execution time is quite fast using the newest `GPT-4o` model.
 ### Google Gemini / Vertex AI
 `Gemini Pro` results are good. `Gemini Flash` does (most of the time) only generate up to 3 levels at max, so a refinement does currently not work.
+Vertex AI needs an access token which has a default expiration time of just 1 hour (authentication flow will be implemented later).
 ### Ollama (hosted locally - no internet access needed)
 Ollama results are dependent on the used model. `LLama3`, `Zephyr` and `Mixtral` are working well.
 ### Anthropic Claude 3